 The Ombudsperson’s Office is responsible for monitoring Colombia’s human rights guarantees.
 It operates through fifteen delegates and four national directorates.
 It has regional offices and dedicated teams for each area.
 In 2001, the Early Warning System (SAT,- Sistema de Alertas Tempranas in Spanish) was established amidst Colombia’s intense violence.
 The system issues early warnings on human rights and international humanitarian law violations concerning the armed conflict.

 Since 2017, the 2124 Decree following the peace accord mandated SAT to alert about impediments to peace agreement implementation.
 Follow-up reports assess institutional responses to warnings and their efficacy in preventing or mitigating risks.
 SAT’s warnings hold value for international organizations, human rights entities, and social leaders.
 However, the Ombudsperson’s recommendations lack binding force.
 They operate as a moral authority without legal or administrative power to hold institutions accountable for action or inaction.
+Despite the preventive spirit of the warning documents, most of them include recent, current or ongoing human rights violations.
 Nonetheless, data within the SAT documents is valuable due to the widespread presence of the team’s analysts across the country and their confidential engagement with communities which grants them privileged information.

 In analyzing SAT documents, this chapter divides the covered period into four-time segments: